Warning notification:Warning

 Skin abscesses

-Some small skin abscesses may drain naturally.
-They may get better without the need for treatment.
+Some small skin abscesses may get better by themselves, without the need for treatment.

 For larger or persistent skin abscesses, your GP may prescribe an antibiotic.
-This will help clear the infection and prevent it from spreading.
+Antibiotics will help clear the infection and prevent it from spreading.

-You may need to wash off the bacteria from your body to prevent re-infection.
-Use an antiseptic soap for most of your body and an antibiotic cream for the inside of your nose.
+You may need to wash off the bacteria from your body to avoid getting infected again.
+Use an antibiotic cream for the inside of your nose and an antiseptic soap for the rest of your body.

 Antibiotics alone may not be enough to clear a skin abscess.
 The pus may need to be drained to clear the infection.
 If a skin abscess is not drained, it may continue to grow and fill with pus until it bursts.
 This can be painful and can cause the infection to spread or come back.